McCloud court case - FAQs for LGPS members

 When the LGPS changed from a final salary to a career average pension scheme in 2014, members who were within 10 years of their Normal Pension Age (usually age 65) on 1 April 2012 were provided with a protection called the 'underpin'.
 When a protected member takes their pension, the benefits payable under the career average and final salary schemes are compared and the higher amount is paid.

 The Government will need to provide younger members with a protection equal to the underpin protection provided to older members in order to remove the discrimination.
-It is currently considering exactly what changes need to be made to do this.
+It is currently consulting on the changes that need to be made to do this.

 Will the changes apply to me?